dkolyshev/aistocks/README.md

-# Project overview:

 The small app with a service that generates stock reports based on settings we configure.

-- App example: reportManager.html
-- Service output example: 6AIStocks.pdf, 6AIStocks.html.
-6AIStocks flipbook.html

 Basically the settings congigured via app will dictate the companies included and format of output of the reports.
 Reports will be generated in 3 formats: HTML, PDF and flipbook.

 # The app features